 Support Colorado EcoWomen

-Shop: Buy an awesome EcoWomen t-shirt!
-A portion of proceeds go to EcoWomen.
+Shop: Buy an awesome Colorado EcoWomen shirt, hat or mug!
+A portion of proceeds go to EcoWomen and our Colorado chapter.

 Meet the Colorado Chapter Board

 Naomi Curland is the Executive Director for Longmont Food Rescue, a hunger relief nonprofit that redistributes nutritious food that would otherwise go to waste to those in need.
 Naomi is also a board member of Sustainable Resilient Longmont and chairs their Zero Waste Committee.
-On the board of EcoWomen, she has served as secretary for the past 2 years, and looks forward to taking on the role of treasurer in 2022.
+On the board of Colorado EcoWomen, she served as secretary from 2020-2022, and is now the chapter's treasurer.
 When she's not doing environmental work in her community, she enjoys hiking and painting.